 3. Is it better to buy expensive software?

 Expensive doesn’t always mean better.
-Choose a tool that fits your budget but also meets your business needs.
+Choose software that fits your budget but also meets your business needs.
 Hidden costs like training and setup should also be factored in.

 4. How long should I test software before buying?